CivicActions/docker-ckan-ed/README.md

 1. Make your changes to `requirements/pyproject.toml`.
 2. Run `make update-dependencies` (this will update `requirements/poetry.lock` and generate new versions of `requirements.txt`, `requirements-noh.txt`, and `requirements-dev.txt`).
-The file `requirements.txt` will have all the hashable packages listed, and the file `requirements-noh.txt` will contain the packages that have no hashes.
+The file `requirements.txt` will have all the hashable packages listed, and the file `requirements-noh.txt` will contain the editable source packages and their respective hashes.
 3. Commit `ckan/requirements.txt`, `ckan/requirements-noh.txt`, `ckan/requirements-dev.txt`, `requirements/pyproject.toml`, and `requirements/poetry.lock`.

 > **NOTE:** `make update-dependencies` and all _poetry_ commands **must** be run with a version of _poetry_ that's installed within a Python 2 environment.